rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

   </tr>
 </table>

-This gives you the ability to specify an owner (you can also have multiple owners) that do everything, then limit access to the other members of your team.
-You can have a select few that manage the databases themselves, but just give read-only access to the developers that just need to connect to the database from their application.
+RBAC gives you the ability to specify an owner (or multiple owners) that can do everything, and limit access for the other members of your team.
+You can have a select few that manage the databases themselves, and give read-only access to the developers that just need to connect to the database from their application.
 You can give just metrics access to an analyst who only needs to see stats on your databases.
-Finally, you can limit access of the people keeping the books to only the billing information.
+Finally, you can limit the access of the book-keepers to only billing information.

-This is just a starting point and we’ll be adding greater customization down the road.
+This is just a starting point, and we continue to add greater customization.

-### Getting Started
+### Getting started

-If you’ve already signed up, or going to create a new account now, you are automatically the owner of your organization.
-From there, adding new users is as simple as:
+If you’ve already signed up, or plan to create a new account, you automatically become the owner of your organization.
+From there, adding new users is as simple as performing the followong steps:

 {{<img src="RBAC-Users-Permissions.png" title="" alt="user premissions">}}

-1. Click **Users** on the main menu in Mission Control.
+1. Click **Users** on the main menu in **Mission Control**.
-2. Click **Invite New User** .
+2. Click **Invite New User**.
-3. Enter an email address and role
+3. Enter an email address and role.

 That’s it!

 From there, your invited user gets an email.
-Once they click that link in the email and sign up, they’ll show up in your users list.
+After they click that link in the email and sign up, they show up in your **User** list.

-There are a few cases where you would need to get Support involved, like trying to invite a user who is already part of another organization.
-However, our Support team is always there to help you.
+There are a few cases where you might need to get Support involved, such as trying to invite a user who is already part of another organization, and our Support team is always here to help you.

-We hope you’re as excited about this feature as we are, so go check it out now!
+Check out our RBAC feature!

-<a class="cta purple" id="cta" href="https://www.objectrocket.com">Learn more about ObjectRocket</a>
+<a class="cta purple" id="cta" href="https://www.objectrocket.com">Learn more about ObjectRocket.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.